zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Managing-your-accounts.rst

     geth --password <passwordfile> account import <keyfile>

-**Note**: Since you can directly copy your encrypted accounts to another Ethereum instance, this import/export mechanism is not needed when you transfer an account between nodes.
+**Note**: Since you can directly copy your encrypted accounts to another Expanse instance, this import/export mechanism is not needed when you transfer an account between nodes.

 **Warning:** when you copy keys into an existing node's keystore, the